janbiedermann/opal-zeitwerk/README.md

 <a id="markdown-supported-opal-versions" name="supported-opal-versions"></a>
 ## Supported Opal versions

-Opal Zeitwerk currently works only with the [Opal iso_for_master PR#1976](https://github.com/opal/opal/pull/1976) of Opal.
+Opal Zeitwerk currently works with Opal releases >= 1.3.0.
 For the Gemfile:
 ```
-gem 'opal', github: 'janbiedermann/opal', branch: 'iso_for_master'
+gem 'opal', '>= 1.3.0'
 ```

 <a id="markdown-motivation" name="motivation"></a>